Von Hippel–Lindau disease: VHL protein

 The regulation of HIF1α by pVHL.
 Under normal oxygen levels, HIF1α binds pVHL through two hydroxylated proline residues and is polyubiquitinated by pVHL.
 This leads to its degradation via the proteasome.
 During hypoxia, the proline residues are not hydroxylated and pVHL cannot bind.
 HIF1α causes the transcription of genes that contain the hypoxia response element.
 In VHL disease, genetic mutations cause alterations to the pVHL protein, usually to the HIF1α binding site.

 The VHL protein (pVHL) is involved in the regulation of a protein known as hypoxia inducible factor 1α (HIF1α).
 This is a subunit of a heterodimeric transcription factor that at normal cellular oxygen levels is highly regulated.
 In normal physiological conditions, pVHL recognizes and binds to HIF1α only when oxygen is present due to the post translational hydroxylation of two proline residues within the HIF1α protein. pVHL is an E3 ligase that ubiquitinates HIF1α and causes its degradation by the proteasome.
 In low oxygen conditions or in cases of VHL disease where the VHL gene is mutated, pVHL does not bind to HIF1α.
 This allows the subunit to dimerise with HIF1β and activate the transcription of a number of genes, including vascular endothelial growth factor, platelet-derived growth factor B, erythropoietin and genes involved in glucose uptake and metabolism.
-A new novel missense mutation in VHL genes c.194 C>T, c.239 G>A, c.278 G>A, c.319 C>G, c.337 C>G leading to the following variations p.Ala 65 Val, p.Gly 80 Asp, p.Gly 93 Glu, p.Gln 107 Glu, p.Gln 113 Glu in the protein contributed to renal clear cell carcinoma.